cihanerrsilan/CIP_FS2026_111/README.md

 2. Does adding weather data improve prediction accuracy?
 3. Which variables most strongly influence departure delay?

+>**Note on Findings**: Our findings and answers to the above research questions are addressed in details in the documentation file.
 ---

 ## What the Code Does